tmtsoftware/icd/docs/src/main/webapp/webapp.md

 @@@ note

-The icd web app automatically ingests any released APIs and ICDs on startup by downloading any missing versions from the GitHub repos under https://github.com/tmt-icd.
-Then you can upload any directories containing model files that you are working on.
+The icd web app automatically ingests the most recently released APIs and ICDs on startup by downloading any missing versions from the GitHub repos under https://github.com/tmt-icd.
+Older versions of APIs are downloaded from GitHub and ingested automatically as needed.
+You can also upload any directories containing model files that you are working on.
 These will be the considered the “working version” or “*” in the subsystem version menu.

 @@@